AmanG007/JAVA/README.md

 # JAVA
-In this repo you will find some exaple code to run in Java programming language.
+In this repo you will find some example code to run in Java programming language.